 To find the papers of a historically prominent individual, use the Advanced MERLIN Search.
 Use the first line to specify the author (surname first, e.g., Lincoln, Abraham) and the second line to specify papers in the title.
 You can also use the Advanced search to combine any of the above primary source oriented keywords with a particular author.

-Letters & diaries published as books can be found in MERLIN by adding keywords:
+Letters & diaries published as books can be found in the UM LIBRARIES CATALOG by adding keywords: